My Treasure…My Pleasure

 This Dr Arun Isloor here from Israel.
 I have tried the Keral Parota.
 It was very nice.
 Sorry for my delayed reply.
 It exactly resembles the taste of MALAWA (A kind of readly available Roti in Israel).
 Keep publishing such nice & simple type cookings.

-18. Sowram Says:
+18. Sowram said

 Hi Anita,